-Highway Code Rule 56 has this to say about dogs: ‘Do not let a dog out on the road on its own.
+Highway Code, Rule 56: ‘Do not let a dog out on the road on its own.
 Keep it on a short lead when walking on the pavement, road or path shared with cyclists or horse riders.’
-Many owners ignore this.
-You will often encounter dogs who are off the lead or else on long, extendable leads.
-When that happens, some dogs just can’t help themselves.
-They hear whirring wheels or see spinning legs and the chase is on.

-Dogs aren’t ambush predators.
+Dogs aren’t the most subtle of creatures.
 You’ll usually see and/or hear them first.
 Cover your brakes so that you can stop if you need to but be ready to accelerate.
-If there’s an owner with the dog, slow down and alert the owner in plenty of time.
-They can then control their dog before you reach it.
+If the owner is within sight, slow down and alert them in plenty of time – it’s possible they haven’t noticed you.
 Good owners will summon their dog and hold its collar while you pass by.
 You say thanks.
 Everyone’s happy.

 The invisible long lead

-Cyclists have been garrotted by long dog leads, when the unseen lead, stretched across a shared-use path, has bounced up off the front tyre and around the rider’s neck.
-More common is to ride into the lead and get tangled with it.
-Frankly, owners should not be using these leads where there might be cyclists; see Rule 56.
+According to the Highway Code, owners shouldn’t be using extended leads where there might be cyclists; see Rule 56.
 But they do – and the leads are hard to see.
 Slow down when riding between any dog and its owner, especially at night.

 The oblivious dog

-The hazard from a docile, oblivious dog is that it will suddenly wander in front of you.
+The hazard from a docile, oblivious dog is that it may suddenly wander in front of you.
 Bad news for you and it.
-Typically the owners haven’t trained it properly so it won’t respond to their entreaties.
-Yet even poorly trained dogs will tend to return to their owners when called.
-So as well as slowing down, try to avoid riding between the owner and the dog.
+The good news is that even poorly trained dogs will tend to return to their owners when called.
+So, as well as slowing down, try to avoid riding between the owner and the dog.
 Go around the other side.

 The aggressive dog

 Most dogs can’t run faster than about 20-25kph, so in the right conditions – dog some way behind you, level or downhill terrain, reasonable surface – you might be able to outsprint it.
 If it’s ahead of you or you discover you can’t outsprint it, stop instead.
 Dismount and place the bike between you and the dog.
-Once you’ve stopped being a tempting whirry-wheeled, spinny-legged target, the dog may give up.
-Still aggressive?
-Point at the dog and shout ‘Stay!’ or ‘Bad dog!’.
-If you’re scared of dogs, carry an ultrasonic dog deterrent and don’t hesitate to use it.
+Once you’ve stopped being a tempting whirry wheeled, spinny-legged target, the dog may give up.

 Learn about the Cycle to Work Scheme